 - District 1 (postcode 1010) – Vienna’s historical inner city is close to many of the main attractions including Stephansdom, Hofburg Palace, the Graben and more.

 - District 2 – (postcode 1020) – Close to Prater Park which is great for running or walks.
 The Prater amusement park with Wiener Riesenrad Ferris wheel is also here.
 From Praterstern station it’s easy to get into the centre of the city using the subway.

 - Districts 3-4 (postcodes 1030,1040) – These are below district 1 and depending on where you stay you may be close to the Belvedere, Stadtpark (City Park), Karlskirche, Naschmarkt and various theatres and opera houses.

-Vienna has a well developed transport system and you shouldn’t have many problems getting around.
+Vienna has a well-developed transport system and you shouldn’t have any problems getting around.
 Below you will find some tips related to getting to and around the city.

 Getting to the City

 It’s easy to get to Vienna by air, train or bus.

 - The closest airport is Vienna International which is just on the outskirts of the city.

 - For train connections look on www.oebb.at or www.goeuro.com.

 - For bus connections from major cities consider using FlixBus for cheap tickets.